Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 sterlinghillminingmuseum.org

 For an underground experience, tour the Zobel Hall Museum, the mine and the Warren Museum of Fluorescence.
-Sluicing is a good option for children, since they like to sift sand for minerals and fossils through the water trough.
+Sluicing is a good option for kids, since they can sift sand for minerals and fossils through the water trough.

 STORM KING ART CENTER